joe-granick/zettelkasten_2/_inbox/developing references/Computer Science an Interdisciplinary Approach.md

 	- **row-major order** processing can be used for aggregate calculations by column
 	- **column-major order** processing can be used for aggregate rowise calculations
 #### Matrix operations
-- Many scientifc and engineering utilizes Linear Algebra tools for operating on matrices **109**
+- Many scientific and engineering utilizes Linear Algebra tools for operating on matrices **109**
 ##### Matrix Addition

 #### Matrix multiplication